MostafaGomaa/Caro-webviz-client/README.md

 https://drive.google.com/file/d/0BwzXji2vQ585S3NrdGFDd2xvTVU/view?usp=sharing

 ##Packages
-* web-interface: contains the web interfaces and the JavaScript used
+* [web-interface] (web-interface): contains the web interfaces and the JavaScript used
-* [using_markers] a Ros node that creates a simple markers to be used in the visulization.
+* [using_markers] (using_markers) a Ros node that creates a simple markers to be used in the visulization.
 The marker topic is published on the client Ros to save bandwidth (which means that the client should have Ros installed).

 ###Installation:
 * Add your directory that contains the packages as a $ROS_PACKAGE_PATH in the .bashrc